ebadrian/metadl/starting_kit/README.md

 The option `-v "$(pwd):/app/codalab"` mounts current directory (`starting_kit/`) as `/app/codalab`.
 If you want to mount other directories on your disk, please replace $(pwd) by your own directory.
 The option -p 8888:8888 is useful for running a Jupyter notebook tutorial inside Docker.

-Both Docker images have python=3.6.9 and have installed packages such as tensorflow=2.3.0 and its associated Keras version, CUDA 10.1, cuDNN 7.6.4, etc. If you want to run local test with Nvidia GPU support, please make sure you have installed nvidia-docker and run instead:
+The Docker image has python=3.6.9 and has installed packages such as tensorflow=2.3.0 and its associated Keras version, CUDA 10.1, cuDNN 7.6.4, etc. If you want to run local test with Nvidia GPU support, please make sure you have installed nvidia-docker and run instead:
 ```bash
 nvidia-docker run -it -v "$(pwd):/app/codalab" -p 8888:8888 ebadrian/metadl:gpu-latest
 ```